Skip to cookie consent Skip to main content

 A worried young man consults with a provider.

-Around 1 million people in the United States are living with multiple sclerosis (MS).
+Around 1 million people in the United States are living with multiple sclerosis (MS) according to the American Academy of Neurology.
 MS is a chronic disease that can affect your brain, spinal cord, and the optic nerves behind your eyes.
 It’s most often diagnosed in adults between the ages of 20 and 40, but can occur in young children and older adults as well.

 MS causes your immune system to attack myelin, a fatty substance wrapped around your nerves.

-If you're concerned about MS, you may be wondering what to look for and when to seek care.
-Dr. Levy discusses the early signs of MS to watch for in women and in men.
+If you’re concerned about MS, you may be wondering what to look for and when to seek care.
+Dr. Levy discusses the early signs and symptoms of MS, how MS is diagnosed, and the latest research into treatment.

 What are the early symptoms of MS?